-In September 2014, Equator and Peak signed a letter agreement that outlined the terms of the new settlement.
-Peak would acknowledge and pay Equator the sum of \$52.24m to settle agreed debts owed solely to Equator.
-It would also honour Equator's other rights under the BSA, namely a carried interest of 5% in the oil project and a paying interest of 12.5% in any gas development.
+In 2014, Equator agreed to work with the Peak shareholders in developing an opportunity to again settle.
+At the time, a capital advisory services firm was offering to settle Peak's outstanding project debts and finance the development of the field.
+In September 2014, Equator and the Peak shareholder signed a letter agreement that outlined the terms of the new settlement.
+The Peak shareholders would acknowledge and pay Equator the sum of \$52.24m to settle agreed debts owed solely to Equator.
+They would also honour Equator's other rights under the BSA, namely a carried interest of 5% in the oil project and a paying interest of 12.5% in any gas development.
 Details of the settlement agreement were negotiated and agreed during 4Q 2014, the court action having been suspended.